 Lighting and Emergency Telephone Surveys are conducted monthly by The Department of Public Safety to ensure that equipment is in working order.
-If equipment is found to be non-operational a repair request is generated to the responsible campus department.
+If equipment is found to be non-operational, a repair request is given to the responsible campus department.
 The University makes every effort to promote safety.
 Particular attention is paid to the design of landscaping, groundskeeping and exterior lighting.
 The Facilities Management Department and the Environmental Health and Safety Department also conduct regular safety inspections.

 Building Security Checks are conducted during the evening hours by the Eagle Patrol.
-Eagle Patrol secures campus buildings starting at 10 p.m.
-Mondays through Thursdays, 5 p.m. on Fridays and Saturdays.
-Buildings are closed on Sundays except where special access has been pre-arranged.
+The campus buildings are secured starting at 10:00 p.m.
+Mondays through Thursdays, and 5:00 p.m. on Fridays and Saturdays.
+Buildings are closed on Sundays except where written authorization for access has been established.

 Distribution of Clery Information: The Clery brochure "Partners in Public Safety" is distributed in a variety of ways.
-Information about the Clery brochures was sent as part of the summer quarter registration information to over 26,799 continuing students.
-Our Human Resource Management office and Registrar's office include a Clery Postcard with perspective employee and student application materials.
+Information about the Clery brochures was sent as part of the summer quarter registration information to more than 26,799 continuing students.
+Our Human Resources Management office and Registrar's office include a Clery Postcard with prospective employee and student application materials.
 The Clery brochure is available at a number of locations throughout campus and electronically on the web at www.calstatela.edu/univ/police/brochure/index.htm.